mozilla/MozDef/docs/source/actions.rst

 Actions
 =======

-Actions are supported in the end of the alert pipeline currently.
+Actions are currently supported at the end of the alert pipeline.

 Alert Action Processing
 -----------------------